 Intensive course in data management and data analysis using STATA® .
 Database management system techniques and data analytical strategies for the appropriate analysis of data sets obtained from a variety of studies will presented.
 The student will manipulate national data sets from epidemiological studies as well as Demographic and Health Survey (DHS) data.
 Prereq: PUBH 8416.

-In this course students review principles of measurement and assessment as they apply to public health and health services research constructs, review existing state-of –the-art measures of individual and population health status (e.g., morbidity, mortality, functioning and health-related quality of life) and of individual and community health behavior, and explores current measurement issues in health research.
-Prerequisite: PUBH 8418.
+Review principles of measurement and assessment as they apply to public health and health services research constructs, review existing state-of-the-art measures of individual and population health status (e.g., morbidity, mortality, functioning and health-related quality of life) and of individual and community health behavior.
+Explore current measurement issues in health research.

 Advanced multivariate data analyses of complex datasets and programs, including advanced cross-sectional techniques, time-series analysis, and the use of panel data.
 Evaluation of results, and dissemination of findings to relevant stakeholders.
-Prereq: PUBH 8417, 8418.
+Fall.
+Prerequisites: PUBH 8417 and PUBH 8418.

-Design of protocol suitable for implementation as part of DrPH dissertation requirement.
-Enrollment only after completion of required coursework and successful completion of the comprehensive examination.
-Instructor's approval required.
+Design of protocol suitable for implementation as part of the DrPH dissertation requirement.
+Permission of the instructor, completion of required coursework, and successful completion of the comprehensive examination required prior to enrollment.